Catherine Parr

 Catherine Parr (Note: She signed her letters as Kateryn.) (c.
 July or August 1512 – 5 September 1548) was Queen of England and Ireland as the last of the six wives of King Henry VIII from their marriage on 12 July 1543 until Henry's death on 28 January 1547.
 Catherine was the final queen consort of the House of Tudor, and outlived Henry by a year and eight months.
-With four husbands, she is the most-married English queen consort.
+With four husbands, she is the most-married English queen.
 She was the first woman in England to publish in print an original work under her own name in the English language.
 (Note: Julian of Norwich published A Book of Showings in about 1414, but this was only circulated in manuscript.)

-Catherine enjoyed a close relationship with Henry's three children, Mary, Elizabeth and Edward.
+Catherine enjoyed a close relationship with Henry's three children, Mary, Elizabeth, and Edward.
 She was personally involved in the education of Elizabeth and Edward.
 She was influential in Henry's passing of the Third Succession Act in 1543 that restored his daughters Mary and Elizabeth to the line of succession to the throne.
 Catherine was appointed regent from July to September 1544 while Henry was on a military campaign in France; in the event that he lost his life, she was to rule as regent until Edward came of age.
 However, he did not give her any function in government in his will.

 On account of her Protestant sympathies, she provoked the enmity of anti-Protestant officials, who sought to turn the King against her; a warrant for her arrest was drawn up, probably in the spring of 1546.
 However, she and the king soon reconciled.

 On 25 April 1544, Catherine published her first book, Psalms or Prayers, anonymously.
 Her book Prayers or Meditations became the first original book published by an English queen under her own name on 2 June 1545.
 She published a third book, The Lamentation of a Sinner, on 5 November 1547, nine months after the death of King Henry VIII.

 After Henry's death on 28 January 1547, Catherine was allowed as queen dowager to keep the queen's jewels and dresses.
 She assumed the role of guardian to her stepdaughter Elizabeth, and took Henry's great-niece Lady Jane Grey into her household.
 About six months after Henry's death, she married her fourth and final husband, Thomas Seymour, 1st Baron Seymour of Sudeley.
-As brother of Jane Seymour, Henry's third wife, Seymour was uncle to Henry's son and successor Edward VI, and the younger brother of Lord Protector of England Edward Seymour, 1st Duke of Somerset.
-Catherine's fourth and final marriage was short-lived, as she died on 5 September 1548 due to complications of childbirth.
+The marriage was short-lived, as she died on 5 September 1548 due to complications of childbirth.
 Her funeral, held on 7 September 1548, was the first Protestant funeral in England, Scotland or Ireland to be held in English.